Third-Eye-Assistant/TEA/README.md

 ## Email Sender
 - Send an email -> Receiver Email -> Subject -> Message

-## WhatsApp Sender
-- Send a whatsapp message -> Receiver Phone No -> Message

 ## COVID Tracker
 - What is the covid statistics?